-- detail the proposed measures that must be implemented to mitigate for the impact or effect the timeline for implementation. → Continue to the Worksheet Summary below.
-Provide documentation of the consultation (including the State Coastal Management Program letter of consistency) and any other documentation used to make your determination. ummary Determination • ar description of your determination and a synopsis of the information that it was based on, such as: , • Марр panel numbers and dates • Name s of all consulted parties and relevant consultation dates • Name s of plans or reports and relevant page numbers • Any a dditional requirements specific to your region Δre fo rmal co ompliance steps or mitigation required?
-AIC IU ☐ Yes
+4. Explain in detail the proposed measures that must be implemented to mitigate for the impact or effect, including the timeline for implementation.

+→ Continue to the Worksheet Summary below.
+Provide documentation of the consultation (including the State Coastal Management Program letter of consistency) and any other documentation used to make your determination.

+Provide a clear description of your determination and a synopsis of the information that it was based on, such as:

+- Map panel numbers and dates - Names of all consulted parties and relevant consultation dates - Names of plans or reports and relevant page numbers - Any additional requirements specific to your region